-Chris' book on creative thinking, supported by a Brighton Faculty of Arts research grant, Five Essays on Design is widely used in creative workshops, and a 2011) publication Light and Materiality explores the phenomenology of light and its practical effects upon imagination and consciousness, and is used in interdisciplinary contexts.
+Chris' book on creative thinking, supported by a Brighton College of Arts and Humanities research grant, Five Essays on Design is widely used in creative workshops, and a 2011) publication Light and Materiality explores the phenomenology of light and its practical effects upon imagination and consciousness, and is used in interdisciplinary contexts.
 Chris has been an invited contributor to the Feltman symposium series on Light at the Cooper Union, New York City, and the Bioneers conference in New England.

 Working with the Centre for Excellence in Teaching and Learning in Creativity at Sussex University with the University of Brighton, Chris devised the 'Shared Insight; Understanding Creativity' international project, with workshops in the UK, India and USA.
 Chris worked with the Brighton based Centre for Excellence in Teaching and Learning in Design (CETLD) on a series of innovative student programmes including 'Design and Traditional Indian Manufacturing', 'Chair Design and Biomechanics', 'Design in the Clinical Environment' and the student-led 'Transatlantic Design'